 Image Source: Everett Collection

-When Oscar nominations were announced on Tuesday morning, one of the more controversial films of the year was heavily represented.
+When Oscar nominations were announced in January, one of the more controversial films of the year was heavily represented.
 Green Book, the feel-good drama about a black pianist and his white driver in the 1960s deep South, received several major nominations, including nods for stars Viggo Mortensen and Mahershala Ali, as well as a best picture nom.

 While the story of interracial friendship in the civil rights era might seem like a typical movie, Green Book has been dogged by controversy since its release.
 Below, we're breaking down why the award season favorite is not such a favorite in many circles.